Mataram kingdom: Expansion to East Java (898–928 AD)

 Balitung's successor was Daksha (r. c.
 910–c.
-919), who ruled over the central and the eastern portions of Java.The transition of power between Balitung and Daksha between 910 and 913 is somewhat obscure and may have been irregular.
+919 AD), who ruled over the central and the eastern portions of Java.The transition of power between Balitung and Daksha between 910 and 913 is somewhat obscure and may have been irregular.
 Throughout the reign of Balitung, Daksha held the highest position as prime minister (mahāmantri) as well as the special title of the 'king's companion' (rowang haji, in the Kubu-Kubu inscription).
 During this time, Daksha issued a considerable number of charters on his own authority that only minimally acknowledged Balitung's supremacy.
 The Taji Gunung inscription (dated 21 December 910) mentions the designation of Taji Gunung village as a tax-exempt zone (sīma) by a prime minister whose identity is not clearly stated, but is believed to refer to Daksha.
 In this inscription, Balitung is mentioned in the same context as the long-deceased king Sanjaya, but it is not clear whether Balitung himself is still alive at this time.
 Although the kingdom also enjoyed relative peace and prosperity after the reign of Balitung, it seems that the construction of grand temples decreased in both quality and quantity.

 King Daksha and his successors King Tulodong (r.
-919–924) and Wagiswara (r. ca. 927) also ruled from Poh Pitu.
+919–924 AD) and Wagiswara (r. ca. 927AD) also ruled from Poh Pitu.
 The next monarch, King Wawa (r.
-924–929) returned the capital back from Poh Pitu to Mataram.
+924–929 AD) returned the capital back from Poh Pitu to Mataram.
 The Sangguran inscription (dated 2 August 928)—found in Malang area in East Java is particularly interesting, since it mentions the deed of Sri Maharaja Rakai Pangkaja Dyah Wawa Sri Wijayalokanamottungga (King Wawa) that granted the privileged status to the land in and around the source of Brantas river in present-day Batu and Malang area.
 This means that during the reign of Wawa, the kingdom has expanded eastward by establishing settlements along the river Bengawan Solo and Brantas.